 Lecture on the work I carried out during my PhD, along with online extensions and connections to other areas of machine learning I am currently exploring.
 This is the full version of the talk (~ 1.5h).
 Appropriately adapted, shorter versions were delivered in:

 Asymmetric boosting algorithms: Do we really need them?

-Lecture on my latest research delivered in the Research Symposium of the University of Manchester.
+Lecture on my latest research delivered in the Research Symposium of the University of Manchester, UK.

 Cost-sensitive learning with AdaBoost

-A brief introduction to cost-sensitive learning, followed by my latest research on cost-sensitive AdaBoost, delivered to the postgraduate class of COMP61011: Foundations of Machine Learning of the University of Manchester.
+A brief introduction to cost-sensitive learning, followed by my latest research on cost-sensitive AdaBoost, delivered to the postgraduate class of COMP61011: Foundations of Machine Learning of the University of Manchester, UK.

 Optimal inductive inference and its approximations